ml4ai/automates/documentation/reports/m1_architecture_report/GrFN_specification_v0.1.md

 define (ongoing!) technical terms and highlight which concept domain (general computation versus dynamics system model) we are dealing with.

 We assume here that the source code is intended to describe the states of a dynamical system and how they evolve over time.
 The system is decomposed into a set of individual states (represented as random variables), where the values of the states at any given time are functions of function of the values of zero or more other states at a previous time point.
 As we are considering the evolution of the system over time, in general, every variable has an index.
 The functional relationships may be instantaneous (based on the variables indexed at the same point in time) or across time (a function of states of variables at different time indices).

 Naming Conventions
 ------------------

-Both variables and functions will be uniquely named strings that do not rely on implicit position within the source code to be identified (one reason for requiring unique names is that we're moving from the semantics of program variables as pointers to storage to a representation of variables as denoting the evolving state of a system).
+Both variables and functions will be uniquely named strings that do not rely on implicit position within the source code to be identified (one reason for requiring unique names is that we are moving from the semantics of program variables as pointers to storage to a representation of variables as denoting the evolving state of a system).
 An important observation: the same variable name in source code could